-If the healthcare provider notes any of these signs or has any suspicion that a patient is a trafficking victim, the patient needs to be separated from all accompanying parties and asked specific questions to try and determine if the patient may be a victim of ST.7 Healthcare providers should seek to build rapport with patients, and should provide information regarding confidentiality, reinforcing that confidentiality may be broken should the individual's safety be at risk.6 Further, it can be helpful to inform suspected victims of the fact that healthcare providers are mandatory reporters, and to reemphasize that the first priority of care is the individual's safety or well-being.
-In instances where safety is in question, or if it is suspected that the individual is currently being trafficked, the primary care provider must take steps to ensure the individual's safety.
-Foremost, providers should attempt to keep the patient on site until law enforcement or social service personnel are notified, as those being trafficked may be less likely to return for followup care and their safety could be compromised should they leave the site.13 If it is not possible that the patient remain on site, healthcare providers should attempt to obtain as much accurate information as possible regarding current address, housing arrangements, and contact information.
-It is also critical that healthcare providers are familiar with and aware of their state's mandatory reporting requirements and associated laws.
+If the healthcare professional notes any of these signs or has any suspicion that a patient may be a trafficking victim, the patient needs to be separated from all accompanying parties and asked specific questions to try and determine if the patient may be a victim of ST. Healthcare professionals should seek to build rapport with patients and should provide information regarding confidentiality, reinforcing that confidentiality may be broken should the individual's safety be at risk.
+Further, it can be helpful to inform suspected victims of the fact that healthcare professionals are mandatory reporters and to reemphasize that the first priority of care is the individual's safety or well-being.
+In instances where safety is in question, or if it is suspected that the individual is currently being trafficked, the healthcare professional must take steps to ensure the individual's safety.
+Foremost, providers should attempt to keep the patient on site until law enforcement or social service personnel are notified, as those being trafficked may be less likely to return for follow-up care and their safety could be compromised should they leave the site.
+If it is not possible that the patient remain on site, healthcare professionals should attempt to obtain as much accurate information as possible regarding current address, housing arrangements, and contact information.
+It is also critical that healthcare professionals are familiar with and aware of their state's mandatory reporting requirements and associated laws.

-Once the healthcare provider has recognized that the patient may be a victim of ST, it is extremely important to assess for physical abuse, sexual abuse, and mental health problems in the child, due to the extremely high prevalence of these comorbidities.
-The healthcare provider must, first and foremost, try to establish a rapport with the patient in order to foster trust.
-Children and adolescents who are victims of ST are extremely vulnerable and often will only reluctantly divulge information; therefore, direct questioning about sexual activity with other individuals, sexual pictures taken of the patient, and instances of sex in exchange for a want or need (that is, money, goods, shelter) is paramount.
-Healthcare providers should always obtain consent or assent when completing a physical exam, particularly with invasive procedures, in children who are victims of ST. Additionally, the healthcare provider should try to obtain a thorough history of family dysfunction, sexual abuse, physical abuse, substance use, psychiatric problems, child protective services involvement, intimate partner violence, and LGBTQ status.3
+Once the healthcare professional has recognized that the patient may be a victim of ST, it is extremely important to assess for physical abuse, sexual abuse, and mental health problems in the child, due to the extremely high prevalence of these comorbidities.
+The healthcare professional must, first and foremost, try to establish a rapport with the patient in order to foster trust.
+Children and adolescents who are victims of ST are extremely vulnerable and often will only reluctantly divulge information; therefore, direct questioning about sexual activity with other individuals, sexual pictures taken of the patient, and instances of sex in exchange for a want or need such as money, goods, or shelter is paramount.
+Healthcare professionals should always obtain consent or assent when completing a physical exam, particularly with invasive procedures, in children who are victims of ST. Additionally, the healthcare professional should try to obtain a thorough history of family dysfunction, sexual abuse, physical abuse, substance use, psychiatric problems, child protective services involvement, intimate partner violence, and LGBTQ+ status.